turingschool/mod-0-curriculum/session1/index.md

 ## Housekeeping and Follow-ups

 * Did you get through your session 1 pre-work?
 Post in the chat!
+* No email from conveyorbelt? https://turingschool.slack.com/archives/G013R8PD2NA/p1589984057066100
 * Change display name to first name, last initial, pronouns, program; ie - `Rachel W. (she/her, BE)`
 * We share pronouns to be inclusive of folks who are transgender or gender non-conforming
   * If you're unfamiliar with genders other than cisgender, the [gender-unicorn](https://transstudent.org/what-we-do/graphics/gender-unicorn/) is a great resource to learn about them
 * Session will be recorded and posted in Slack
-* <strong>NOTE</strong>: text typed into this page will not save, so don't refresh or close this window until you've reviewed your notes.

 ### Breakout Rooms

 This is a feature in zoom that we'll use throughout the mod 0 sessions.
 They allow for small group discussion, where y'all can solidify concepts or work through challenges.
 You'll be kicked out into smaller group with 2 or 3 of your classmates.
 When they're finished you'll get a 60 second warning where you can rejoin the main session, or you'll automatically rejoin at the end of the 60 seconds.
 During these, we may broadcast messages or pop in to see how we are doing time-wise.

 Some norms before heading in:
 * Be aware and try not talk over others.